-The Parlour Guides to Equitable Practice have been developed to help Australian architecture move towards a more equitable profession; one that offers opportunity for all and is better positioned to meet contemporary challenges.
+The Parlour Guides to Equitable Practice help architecture move towards a more equitable profession; one that offers opportunity for all and is better positioned to meet contemporary challenges.

 Architecture is in the midst of substantial change.
 How architects define themselves, how practices operate, and the range of roles and types of work pursued – all is up for grabs.
-Since the research underpinning the Parlour Guides began in 2011, many women and men in Australian architecture have stepped forward to ask for a more inclusive profession, one that assists women and men to better balance their professional and personal lives, to realise their full potential, and to stay in the profession.
+Many architects are now asking for a more inclusive profession, one that assists women and men to better balance their professional and personal lives, to realise their full potential, and to stay in the profession.

 The Parlour Guides are for everyone.

 The architecture firm of the future – with increased flexibility, meaningful part-time work, acceptable career breaks and reasonable hours – will benefit us all.
-Many of the challenges that face women in architecture also affect men, however they tend to impact on women in exaggerated ways.
+The challenges that face women in architecture also affect men, however they tend to impact on women in exaggerated ways.

 There is no one reason for women’s significant under representation in architecture and no one solution.
-As a result, the Guides provide multiple tactics to deal with multiple issues.
+The Guides provide multiple tactics to deal with multiple issues.
 They also recognise that gender inequity needs to be tackled by us all: women and men, employers and employees, students and practitioners, universities and professional bodies, we all have the ability, and the obligation, to make a difference.

 Download the guides here: